serg06/mc2/README.md

 # (In-progress): A Minecraft-like game using C++ and OpenGL.

 This is a from-scratch creation of a Minecraft-like game, using C++ and OpenGL.
+(Learning both from *OpenGL Superbible*.)

 Progress video (December 1, 2019):

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/32xDZ_fhXz4/0.jpg)](https://www.youtube.com/watch?v=32xDZ_fhXz4)

-Learning both languages from *OpenGL Superbible*.

 ## Wanna try it out?